 For those living in or visiting Bahrain, where a weekend trip across the King Fahd Causeway is a regular occurrence, this development is definitely one to watch.
-Whether you’re planning a business trip to Riyadh or a getaway to the Red Sea, the landscape of travel in Saudi Arabia is about to change.

 This isn’t an open invitation for pubs on every corner.
 Saudi’s approach will be tightly controlled, focusing on premium and tourism-driven venues.
 Alcohol will be available only in specific locations, including: